 There are many versatile haircuts for black men to create all kinds of looks.
 From looking your best in business meetings to a party, you must choose a cut that you are comfortable with.
-Of course once you decide upon a cut, ask your stylist as to how much daily maintenance it will require.
+Of course, once you decide upon a cut, ask your stylist as to how much daily maintenance it will require.
+Just remember that each head of hair differs and may require unique types of care to ensure that you look your best.

 Short and Crisp